 After Bill Munich called 911 twice, a successful entrepreneur, was gunned down by his drunken neighbor.
 The 911 dispatch operator had miscategorized Bill's call as Priority 2, so that the responding officer did not turn his sirens on or speed to Bill's rescue.
 His family was received a $2.3 million settlement.

 Due to lack of maintenance of the light poles on the Chehalis River Bridge, one of them smashed through Lacey's car.
 Lacey sustained serious injuries, including a spinal cord injury.
 In Spring 2012, the State finally indicated readiness to fund a project for a proper lighting system.

-Learn more about how SKWC fought for Mr. Perez, against a construction company for allowing workers to work under treacherous conditions.
+Learn more about how SKW fought for Mr. Perez, against a construction company for allowing workers to work under treacherous conditions.

 After years of fighting with Hyundai and appearing before the state Supreme Court, Jesse Magana received a large settlement from Hyundai.
 Learn more.

 John LaMacchia, MD/PhD student at UW Medical School, was a responsible bicyclist when he was struck by a distracted driver.
 He was paid a significant insurance settlement.

 SKW nursing home abuse attorneys fought on behalf of a young man who suffered repeated neglect and abuse over the course of one-year at a skilled nursing facility.

 Mr. Petersen, an active young man was seriously hurt on the job but found justice through SKW attorneys.
 A jury rendered a verdict of $1,033,000 at his trial.

 Ms. Glanz was seriously injured when attempting to cross a pedestrian walkway.
 With the help of SKW governmental liability attorneys, she sued the City of Lynnwood for neglecting to correct a defective warning lights that it had knowledge about, and settled for $2.25 million.